IsolatedSingularity/Minecraft-Generation/README.md

 World generation unfolds as chunks crystallize from noise.
 This visualization captures the process: chunks load in spiral order from spawn, each 16×16 section evaluating its terrain height, biome assignment, and structure eligibility.
 The **noise field accumulation** shows temperature, humidity, and continentalness layers building toward final biome classification.

-Structures spawn as their containing regions complete evaluation—watch villages appear as yellow markers once sufficient chunks exist to verify biome validity.
+Structures spawn as their containing regions complete evaluation; watch villages appear as yellow markers once sufficient chunks exist to verify biome validity.
 The LCG state counter tracks random number consumption, revealing how many generator calls each chunk requires.

 *Every Minecraft world begins as a 64-bit seed.
 Watch that seed become reality.*